Updated June 19, 2023

-- Shitsuke (Sustain) – Apply and execute the standards that you have set for your company and make everyone follow them as a habit regularly.
+- Shitsuke (Sustain) – Apply and execute the standards you have set for your company and make everyone follow them regularly.

 4. Value Stream Mapping

-Value Stream Mapping is a tool used in the Analyze phase of DMAIC and also in Lean Manufacturing, making it perfect for Lean Six Sigma.
+Value Stream Mapping is used in the Analyze phase of DMAIC and Lean Manufacturing, making it perfect for Lean Six Sigma.
 To help you improve and optimize flow throughout your organization, a value stream map was developed to show the flow of materials and information in one of your processes.

 Value Stream mapping helps you identify 3 things:

-- Value Enabling Activities: Identifying the activities which when enabled, add value to your processes.
+- Value Enabling Activities: Identifying the activities that add value to your processes when enabled.

 - Value-Adding Activities: Identifying the activities that add value to your processes.

-- Non-value adding activities: Identifying and eliminating the activities that do not add any value to your processes.
+- Non-value-adding activities: Identifying and eliminating the activities that do not add value to your processes.

-So in order to make the processes more compact, swift, and precise, you have to eliminate the wait time between consecutive steps in the processes and eliminate all your non-value-adding activities with the help of Value Stream Mapping.
+So to make the processes more compact, swift, and precise, you have to eliminate the wait time between consecutive steps in the processes and eliminate all your non-value-adding activities with the help of Value Stream Mapping.

-Regression analysis is used to define the mathematical relationship between an input variable and an output variable and is a statistical process for estimating and understanding the relationship between variables.
-It helps you visualize patterns or deviance from desired patterns in your workflow by graphing these inputs and outputs.
+Regression analysis defines the mathematical relationship between input and output variables and is a statistical process for estimating and understanding the relationship between variables.
+Graphing these inputs and outputs helps you visualize patterns or deviance from desired patterns in your workflow.

-In Layman’s language, regression analysis is a statistical method that helps in determining the extent to which a relationship exists between two variables.
-One can accurately identify the values of one variable based on the values of another variable using a simple linear formula if the relationship is strong enough.
+In Layman’s language, regression analysis is a statistical method that helps determine the extent to which a relationship exists between two variables.
+One can accurately identify one variable’s values based on another variable’s values using a simple linear formula if the relationship is strong enough.
 However, one must be cautious when performing regression analysis.

 Pareto Chart is a graphic representation that visualizes what part of the process influences output the most.
-You first have to figure out the components of the process along with how to measure them to create such a chart.
-It allows Six Sigma teams to identify the largest issues facing the process by displaying differences between groups of data.
+You first have to figure out the process’s components and how to measure them to create such a chart.
+It allows Six Sigma teams to identify the largest issues facing the process by displaying differences between data groups.